mnaresh2012/shopping_cart/README.md

-# Checkout Page Functionality - using Next.js, React with Redux
+# Checkout Page Functionality - using Next.js, React and Redux

 ### How to Build and Run
 clone the Repository to the local